zwave-js/node-zwave-js/packages/core/core.api.md

 //
 // @public (undocumented)
 export function generateEncryptionKey(networkKey: Buffer): Buffer;

+// Warning: (ae-missing-release-tag) "GenericDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface GenericDeviceClass {
+    // (undocumented)
+    readonly key: number;
+    // (undocumented)
+    readonly label: string;
+    // (undocumented)
+    readonly maySupportBasicCC: boolean;
+    // (undocumented)
+    readonly requiresSecurity: boolean;
+    // (undocumented)
+    readonly zwavePlusDeviceType?: string;
+}

+// Warning: (ae-missing-release-tag) "getAllIndicatorProperties" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getAllIndicatorProperties(): readonly IndicatorProperty[];

+// Warning: (ae-missing-release-tag) "getAllMeters" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getAllMeters(): readonly Meter[];

+// Warning: (ae-missing-release-tag) "getAllMeterScales" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getAllMeterScales(meterType: number): readonly MeterScale[] | undefined;

+// Warning: (ae-missing-release-tag) "getAllNamedScaleGroups" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getAllNamedScaleGroups(): readonly NamedScaleGroup[];

+// Warning: (ae-missing-release-tag) "getAllNotifications" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getAllNotifications(): readonly Notification[];

+// Warning: (ae-missing-release-tag) "getAllSensors" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getAllSensors(): readonly Sensor[];

+// Warning: (ae-missing-release-tag) "getAllSensorScales" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function getAllSensorScales(sensorType: number): readonly Scale[] | undefined;

 // Warning: (ae-missing-release-tag) "getBitMaskWidth" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //